wbbrick/declarative-api/README.md

 	} );
 ```

 This will create server with two paths.
-The path "/square" that takes a single argument, "num" (via GET, POST, or query string parameter) and returns the same number squared.
+The path "/square" that takes a single argument, "num" (via GET headers, POST payload, or query string parameter) and returns the same number squared.
 The base path provides a documentation for the API taken from the endpoint specification.

 ## Required Endpoint Properties